Mid Island-Pacific Rim MLA Scott Fraser won’t seek re-election - Port Alberni Valley News

 “It has been a privilege and honour to serve as the MLA for Mid Island-Pacific Rim the last 15 years,” Fraser posted on social media.
 “I want to thank the people of this constituency for putting their confidence and trust in me.”

-Fraser, 62, said it feels right and that he is ready for someone else to take the reigns.
+Fraser, 62, said it feels right and that he is ready for someone else to take the reins.

 “I’ve been wrestling this for a while.
 It’s my 16th year and the average time for an MLA in British Columbia is about five and a half years.
 I’m about triple that.
 We’ve done 2005 elections and then three more since,” said Fraser, who served as the mayor of Tofino from 1996 to 1999.